 They ate breakfast in a cape-side cottage hosted by an elderly couple with long, braided hair.
 Native farmers and craftsmen came one by one to see the tourists, and Jay noticed most were bald or had short hair.
 He asked them if he might take their photo and they all eagerly obliged.
 Some dragged their families back to the camera.
 Some brought wares for Jay to photograph: decorative metalwork, bouquets of crickets, hand-sewn plush birds, porcelain eggs and tea sets, and more items like Jay had seen in the bazaar.
 One woman brought her goats to be photographed, and offered hand-churned goat-cream for their tea.

 As they ate, Michael pointed to landmarks along the mountain trail.
 “That fence is for our largest cricket farm, where bug-sticks grow like grass.
-There’s the statue of a bird who abandoned waddling up the mountain to protect a lost human child.
+There’s the statue of a bird who paused waddling up the mountain to protect a lost human child.
 That inn is where we stop hiking today, and some miles higher is the white-walled monastery of Virgil Blue.
 Above, you can barely see centipede bushes.
 Then a permanent cloudy cap obscures the sacred peak”

 Jay thanked the cottage hostess as she topped off his tea.
-It was hot, sweet tea, thick and opaque as butter.
+It was hot sweet-tea, thick and opaque as butter.
 The hostess’ husband brought the main course: enormous hard-boiled eggs.
 Jay hesitated to partake.
 “We can eat eggs?”
 Michael nodded as he sliced his egg and drank the yolk like soup.
 “May I photograph mine?”

 “Sure, sure.”
 Michael wiped yolk from his lip.
 “These are unfertilized, gathered by the coast.
 There’s no holy seed inside.”